rverton/wonitor/README.md

 wonitor makes use of a fast file based key/value store called [BadgerDb](https://github.com/dgraph-io/badger).

-To increase network throughput, a `--worker` flag allows to set the concurrency.
+To increase network throughput, a `--worker` flag allows to set the concurrency when monitoring.

 ## installation